NASA-AMMOS/anms/README.md

 - Clone this repository recursively (`git clone --recursive https://github.com/NASA-AMMOS/anms.git`)
 - Setup Volume containing PKI configuration (certificate chains and private keys):
   - `./create_volume.sh ./puppet/modules/apl_test/files/anms/tls`
+- OPTIONAL: The next 2 steps  will build all ANMS containers.
+If desired, these steps can be replaced with 'pull'ing prebuilt containers from ghcr.
 - Build Core Images using one of the following:
   - `docker compose -f docker-compose.yml build`
   - `podman compose -f docker-compose.yml build`